gamesbook/protograf/docs/source/core_shapes.rst

 ~~~~~~~~
 `^ <shapes-common-properties_>`_

-Every shape that has a calculated centre will support a *rotation* property.
+Every shape, whose *centre* can be calculated, will support a *rotation*
-Rotation takes place in anti-clockwise direction, from the horizontal, around
+property.
+Rotation takes place in anti-clockwise direction, from the horizontal,
-the centre of the shape, in *degrees*.
+around the centre of the shape, in *degrees*.

 Example 1.
 Rhombus Rotation
 +++++++++++++++++++++++++++